CartoDB/academy/courses/06-intermediate-design/lesson-4.md

 ### Dst-out

 Dst-out only shows the part of the destination layer that does not overlap with the source layer.
+It also removes the source layer's color.

 {% highlight css %}
 marker-comp-op: dst-out;